 What is a McMaster Student ID card?

-Please note: your student ID card remains the property of McMaster University and if you cease to be a McMaster student, the student ID card must be returned to the Office of the Registrar.
+Your McMaster Student ID Card remains the property of McMaster University.
+If you cease to be a McMaster student, the card must be returned to the Office of the Registrar in Gilmour Hall 108.

-McMaster student ID cards are required at all examinations as the method of identification.
+- McMaster Student ID Cards are required at all examinations as a method of identification.

-- If you seat yourself at an exam without a student ID card, you will be asked for a valid piece of government photo ID.
+- If you seat yourself at an exam without a McMaster Student ID Card, you will be asked for a valid piece of government photo ID.

 - If you arrive without any identification, you will be required (before being seated) to obtain a single-use supplementary photo ID.
-A $30.00 fee is applied to your student account.
-No extension of the examination will be permitted to compensate for any delay encountered to obtain a temporary ID.
+A $30.00 fee will be applied to your student account which is due for payment in 30 days.
+No extension of the examination will be permitted to compensate for any delay encountered in obtaining a supplementary photo ID.

 - The supplementary photo ID is available in IWC B122, a half hour before and after the exam start time.

 With your McMaster Student ID Card, you can do the following: